dpschen/kirby-plyrtag/README.md

     site/tags/
     ```

-  2. _(For self hosted media)_ Store your video / audio files in the content folder of your page.
+  2. __(Optional for self hosted media)__ Store your video / audio files in the content folder of your page.

   3. Add plyr css and js and as told in the [plyr readme.](https://github.com/Selz/plyr/blob/master/readme.md)